 The number of uncorrelated regions from which we are receiving today independent GW signals, can be found from calculating the angle $\Theta_p$ subtending the size $\ell_p$ at $z_p$:

 where $d_A(z_p)$ is the angular diameter distance

 In total, today one has access to $\sim d_A(z_p)^2/ \ell_p^2=\Theta_p^{-2}$ uncorrelated regions.
 Let us consider, as an example of a GW source, the electroweak (EW) phase transition at $T_{\rm EW} \sim \mathcal{O}(10^2)$ GeV, for which we can take $g_S(T_{\rm EW}) \sim 100$.
-The redshifted scale today corresponding to the horizon at the EW phase transition is $(a_0/a_{\rm EW})H_{\rm EW}^{-1}\simeq 2.7\times 10^{-4}$ pc.
-Inserting $h^2\Omega_{\rm mat}=0.12$ and $\Omega_\Lambda=1-\Omega_{\rm mat}$ in \Eqref{eq:dA}, from \Eqref{eq:Thetap} one gets $\Theta_{\rm EW}\simeq 2 \times 10^{-12}$ deg, meaning that the GW signal due to a causal process operating at the EW epoch is composed by the superposition of independent signals emitted by at least $ \sim 10^{24}$ uncorrelated regions (even more, if the inequality $\ell_{\rm EW}\leq H_{\rm EW}^{-1}$ is not saturated)\footnote{It is important to note that, even though these regions are not in causal contact, and hence are uncorrelated, the phase transition is happening everywhere at the same time, because the temperature is the same everywhere, as the the universe is homogeneous and isotropic.
+The redshifted scale today corresponding to the horizon scale at the EW phase transition is $(a_0/a_{\rm EW})H_{\rm EW}^{-1}\simeq 2.7\times 10^{-4}$ pc.
+Inserting $h^2\Omega_{\rm mat}=0.12$ and $\Omega_\Lambda=1-\Omega_{\rm mat}$ in \Eqref{eq:dA}, from \Eqref{eq:Thetap} one gets $\Theta_{\rm EW}\simeq 2 \times 10^{-12}$ deg, meaning that the GW signal (as received today on Earth) due to a causal process operating at the EW epoch, is composed by the superposition of independent signals emitted by at least $ \sim 10^{24}$ uncorrelated regions (even more, if the inequality $\ell_{\rm EW}\leq H_{\rm EW}^{-1}$ is not saturated)\footnote{It is important to note that, even though these regions are not in causal contact, and hence are uncorrelated, the phase transition is happening everywhere at the same time, because the temperature is the same everywhere, as the the universe is homogeneous and isotropic.
 Inflation is the leading mechanism to provide the right initial conditions for this to happen, see Sect.~\ref{sec:inf}.}.
 This indicates that the GW signal can only be described statistically.

-One can also easily see that a GW signal from the early universe cannot possibly be resolved beyond its stochastic nature.
-In order to resolve such a signal, the angular resolution a GW detector should have corresponds to $\Theta_p$.
-However, we have proven above that, for a GW signal produced e.g.~at the time of the EW transition, $\Theta_{\rm EW}$ is a resolution unreachable by any realistic GW detector.
+Thus, a GW signal from the early universe cannot possibly be resolved beyond its stochastic nature.
+In order to resolve individual realizations of the signal, a GW detector should have an angular resolution as good as $\Theta_p$.
+However, as shown for the example of a GW signal produced at the time of the EW transition, $\Theta_{\rm EW}$ corresponds to a tiny resolution unreachable by any realistic GW detector.

 It appears therefore entirely justified to consider the GW signal from sources operating in the early universe, as a stochastic background.
 Furthermore, since any signal is composed by the superposition of sources operating in regions that are not in causal contact during the GW generation, but in which the same physical process is taking place, it is completely justified to invoke the ergodic hypothesis, and assume that a spatial average corresponds to an ensemble average.